P1sec/pysctp/README.txt

 ======================================================================
 Contributing

-Any contributions will be welcome, be it in terms of code, documentation or bug report.
+Any contributions is welcome, be it in terms of code, documentation or bug report.

 When opening an issue, please indicate the detailed configuration of your
-environment: OS, kernel and Python versions; PySCTP commit or tagged version.
+environment: OS, kernel and Python versions, PySCTP commit or tagged version.
-Provide also a detailed description of your issue, with a code extract enabling to reproduce the issue.
+Provide also a detailed description of your issue, with a code extract enabling to reproduce the issue, a pcap illustrating it, and more generally as much possible information to help identify precisely the root cause and solving it.

 ======================================================================